joshmorgan1000/UTKH/THEORY.md

 If UTKH is in fact universal, a pair of vibrating objects should exhibit a small force of attraction to each other:

-It turns out someone has already [someone has already proven this theory](https://arxiv.org/abs/2201.03420).
-I am going to leave this here anyway.
+It turns out someone has already [experimented with this](https://arxiv.org/abs/2201.03420).
+The results seem to support UTKH.

 - **Predicted Observation:**
   - Two tuning forks, vibrating at the same harmonic frequency and placed in close proximity, will experience a measurable attractive force due to resonance.
 The magnitude of this force should increase as their frequency alignment becomes more precise and as the amplitude of their vibrations grows.
 This force, while extremely small, could cause the forks to shift slightly toward one another over time, detectable as a subtle change in their relative positions or oscillation dynamics.